ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 | Usage: ``/bending toggle [element / player / all]``
 | Aliases: ``[t]``

-Toggles the selected element, or bending of the targeted player or all, and toggles bending for self if not argument given.
+Toggles the selected element or bending overall of the targeted player or all players, and toggles bending for self if no argument is given.

 +-------------------------------------------------------------------------------------------------+
 | Permissions                                                                                     |